Nav33dCodes/file-management-system/README.md

 ## Overview

 **File Management System** is a terminal-based application that brings common file and directory operations — creation, editing, copying, moving, searching, inspection, and a lightweight XOR-based file transformation — into a single, numbered, color-coded menu.

-It started as a **Programming Fundamentals** course project, built with an emphasis on clean C, direct use of the Windows API, and a genuinely usable interface rather than a bare proof-of-concept.
+It was built with an emphasis on clean C, direct use of the Windows API, and a genuinely usable interface rather than a bare proof-of-concept.

 ## Table of Contents